Seattle, July 2018

-Big picture: taking a mass of data and turning into maps and charts that you can use to understand a problem space and make better choices about it.
+Big picture: taking a mass of data and turning it into maps and charts that you can use to understand a problem space and make better choices about it.

 Nuts and bolts: I have lots of experience with—and take a perverse pleasure in—imposing order on the messiest of data.
 I’m also good at automating data import and management processes so we can all stop doing the tedious work by hand and focus on what it all means.

 I am drawn to